getbowtied/Hook-Me-Up/README.txt

 Hook Me Up helps online store owners customize WooCommerce templates without any coding knowledge.
 Insert custom content in key areas of your store via **Appearance** > **Customize**.

+The plugin was built to answer common questions such as: How to add a banner above the shop page?

 [youtube https://www.youtube.com/watch?v=rdPGHUEW8zA]

 List of WooCommerce Hooks that can be customized using Hook Me Up: